Vizemo/2143-OOP-Marchesi/Assignments/P01/README.md

 ### Victor Marchesi
 ### Description:

-This program implements a Vector data structure that links together by using struct nodes.
+This program implements a Vector class that links together data by using struct nodes.
-Contains constructors, and methods to modify the Vector in the way a vector needs to be modifed
+Contains constructors, and methods to modify the Vector in the way a vector needs to be modifed.

 ### Files